Green Thumb Revival may earn a commission for purchases made after clicking links on this page. Learn More.

 Coir, on the other hand, is the fibrous byproduct left over after husking coconuts.
 Coconuts regenerate far faster than peat bogs, so coir is a more sustainable product and puts to use the massive quantities of what would otherwise be a waste product.
 For even more reasons to choose coir over peat, check out “Coir is Sustainable Alternative to Peat” (Oregon State University).

 Is Coir Right for You?

-While coir is an ideal choice for young plants in a nursery setting, it isn’t perfect for all situations.
+While coir is ideal for young plants in a nursery setting, it isn’t perfect for all situations.
 Because it’s light and stores a lot of moisture, it can be a decent choice for succulents growing outdoors in hot climates.
 To improve coir drainage for indoor growing or humid climates, we recommend amending with coarse sand or perlite.
 A 2:1 mineral to coir soil has a drying time close to that of Miracle-Gro Cactus, Palm & Succulent Potting Mix.

 There is no one perfect succulent soil and most can be adapted to suit a variety of growing conditions.
 A few differences stood out in our comparison of commonly available succulent soils.